asylemresident45/devops-classtesting2/README.md

 Step 1: setting up

-    A. Start by making a new directory using the mkdir command
+    Start by making a new directory using the mkdir command

-    B. place the takserver-docker-5.2-Release-43.zip file inside the directory you just created
+    place the takserver-docker-5.2-Release-43.zip file inside the directory you just created

 Step 2: Unzip the Downloaded File